Ressource-Allocation/Containerized-Video-Streaming-For-Edge-Computing/README.md

 - cdn.js : our node.js app, i.e. it creates the HLS server, which use the index.html for presentation.

-To start the node.js server, you should use:
+To start the node.js server inside the container, you should use:
 ```
 node cdn.js
 ```